6.933 Entrepreneurship in Engineering

 Immerses students in the experience of an engineer who founds a start-up company.
 Examines leadership, innovation, and creativity through the lens of an entrepreneur.
 Suitable for students interested in transforming an idea into a business or other realization for wide-scale societal impact.
 Covers critical aspects of validating ideas and assessing personal attributes needed to activate and lead a growing organization.
 Teams explore the basics of new venture creation and experimentation.
 Emphasizes personal skills and practical experiences.
+Students taking graduate version will complete additional assignments.
 No listeners.

 This class has no prerequisites.

 6.933 will not be offered this semester.
 It will be instructed by C. Chase.

 Lecture occurs 7:00 PM to 9:00 PM on Tuesdays and Thursdays in 32-141.

 This class counts for a total of 12 credits.
 This is a graduate-level class.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+6.933&btnG=Google+Search&inurl=https site.